nya3jp/tast/docs/running_tests.md

 ## Controlling whether tests are rebuilt

-By default, `tast run` rebuilds the binary containing the tests and (in the case of local tests) pushes it to the DUT as `/usr/local/bin/local_tests_pushed`.
+When the `-build` flag is true (the default), `tast run` rebuilds the `cros` test bundle and (in the case of local tests) pushes it to the DUT as `/usr/local/share/tast/bundles_pushed/cros`.
 This permits faster compilation and deployment when writing new tests than the normal `emerge`/`cros deploy` cycle can provide.

+The name of the bundle to rebuild, push, and run can be specified via the `run` command's `-buildbundle` flag.
+If the bundle's source code is outside of the `tast-tests repository`, you will need to specify the repository's path using the `-testdir` flag.

-To rebuild test binaries, the `tast` command needs their dependencies' source code to be available.
+To rebuild a test bundle, the `tast` command needs its dependencies' source code to be available.
 This code is automatically checked out to `/usr/lib/gopath` when building packages for the host system, as described in the [Go in Chromium OS] document.
-The `tast` command will automatically inform you when the tests' dependencies need to be manually emerged.
+The `tast` command will automatically inform you when the bundle's dependencies need to be manually emerged.

-To skip this step and instead run a builtin test binary at `/usr/local/bin/local_tests`, pass `-build=false`.
-Builtin binaries will only be present if the `chromeos-base/tast-local-tests` package was emerged to the DUT or `chromeos-base/tast-remote-tests` was built for the host.
-The former happens automatically when a test image is built.
+To skip rebuilding a bundle and instead run all builtin bundles within the `/usr/local/share/tast/bundles` directory on the DUT (for local tests) or `/usr/share/tast/bundles` on the host system (for remote tests), pass `-build=false`.
+The default builtin `cros` local bundle will only be present if the `chromeos-base/tast-local-tests-cros` package was emerged to the DUT.
+This happens automatically when a `test` system image is built.

+If `-build` is true and `local_test_runner` isn't present on the DUT (presumably because it's running a `dev` system image rather than a `test` image), the `tast` command will attempt to build and deploy it.

 ## Interpreting test results